cwseitz/cwseitz.github.io-docs/README.md

-All documents should be stored in **cwseitz.github.io/docs** under a directory named with the same rootname as the document itself Any additional renderings should also be stored there.
+All documents should be stored in **cwseitz.github.io/docs** under a directory named with the same rootname as the document itself.
+Any additional renderings should also be stored there.

 To take advantage of the maturity of LaTeX relative to